 “You’re a natural climber, Hanna.
 You use your body gracefully—balance instead of brawn.
 That’s how women succeed in this sport.”

-Bowen’s tone was matter-of-fact.
+Bowman’s tone was matter-of-fact.
 But what Hanna heard was the same message she’d heard from Doris after her impromptu climb in the Alps.
 You belong.
 As a woman.

 After the previous week that reassurance meant a lot.